 Other service programs of The Arc include:

-- The Parent Infant Program: Focused on young children from birth to 3 years of age, who are considered “at risk” or have developmental delayes.
-Its objective is to create a relaxed and playful environment, while simultaneously enhancing their motor, cognitive, and language skills; as well as, encourage personal and social interaction through specific self-help activities by having speech therapists and behavioral specialists involved with their progress.
+- The Parent Infant Program: Focused on young children from birth to 3 years of age, who are considered “at risk” or have developmental delays.
+Its objective is to create a relaxed and playful environment while simultaneously enhancing their motor, cognitive, and language skills; as well as, encourage personal and social interaction through specific self-help activities by having speech therapists and behavioral specialists involved with their progress.